mkvtech/skanus-receptai/README.md

 ## Testing

-`npm test` will run linters and integration tests.
+`npm test` will run linters and unit tests.

 ## Scripts